 John Armstrong Sr was born near Princeton, New Jersey, say 1767 or later, the son of Martin and Elizabeth Armstrong.
 He died soon after writing his will 5 Feb 1808, in Maidenhead Twp, Hunterdon Co NJ.

-John Jr was born after Feb 1787, since he was still a minor at the time of the writing of his father’s will, possibly ca 1789, and census data indicates a birth before 1790.
+John Jr was born between 6 Sep 1792 and 5 Sep 1793, a minor at the time of the writing of his father’s will, although census data indicates a birth before 1790.
 Documents refer to the son of John Armstrong Sr and Barshaba (Colemen) Moore, but imply there was no marriage.

 Barshaba was born 7 Sep 1759, daughter of John Coleman of Maidenhead, Hunterdon Co NJ.
 She was married ca 1785 to Nathaniel Moore; their two children were Sarah, born 29 Jun 1786, and David, born 21 Jan 1788.
 Nathaniel Moore died about the time of his second child’s birth, as Barshaba’s son John Armstrong was born within a year or two of David’s birth.
 She died about 1795 in New Jersey.

 No records of John’s life have been found except his will and John Coleman’s.
-He may have been the two or more John Armstrongs on Somerset Co NJ tax lists 1784-1796.
+He may have been one of the two or more John Armstrongs on Somerset Co NJ tax lists 1784-1796.